-Lectures and activities are designed to complement information in the text.
-Optimal learning will require preparation outside of class and sharing the work product or information in class group discussion.
-It is important to plan ahead to make certain you complete the work required to be done outside of class so you are ready to share with the class at the time the topic is discussed.
-Because the activities are planned in-class group learning opportunities, there are no make-up opportunities for these activities.
+Each student will be expected to participate in chapter posting activities in LAULIMA: DISCUSSIONS each week.
+Activities are designed to complement information in the text.
+Optimal learning will require preparation through reading and processing, and then sharing the work product or information in online class discussion.
+It is important to plan ahead to make certain you complete the work required to be done outside of class discussions so you are ready to share with the class at the time the topic is discussed.
+Because the activities are planned in-class group learning opportunities with weekly deadlines, there are no make-up opportunities for these activities.

 Each student is viewed as a Learner/Peer Teacher.
 Your shared observations, knowledge, skills, questions, and responsive listening are valued and contribute to a positive learning environment.
-Consequently, it is important that every student attend and contribute to the interactive learning that is an important part of every class.
-Routine appointments should be made outside of class time.
+Consequently, it is important that every student submit a post and two (2) replies to each chapter, to contribute to the interactive learning that is an important part of every course.
+To receive credit for participation, each student will need to participate, on time.
+Click on DISCUSSIONS in your Laulima site for more info and to submit this work.